eljost/pysisyphus/README.md

 Required energies, gradients and hessians are calculated by calling external quantum chemistry codes.
 Alternatively `pysisyphus` can also be used as a library to implement custom quantum chemistry workflows.

 If any issues arise please open an issue and I'll try to fix it if possible and my time permits it.
-Contrubtions are welcome, so feel free to submit a PR.
+Contributions are welcome, so feel free to submit a PR.

 **This software is still work in progress.
 Use at your own risk.**